CHAPTER THREE: 3890

 the Regents Policies and Procedures Manual provides the following with respect

-to grievances of nonclassified employees (FSH
+to grievances of nonclassified employees (FSH 3840 is

 the applicable policy related to faculty members' grievances and appeals):